fuchsiana/SuperLearner/README.md

  * 'sgdc'- Stochastic Gradient Descent classifier with modified huber loss function

 User has the option of any of these at the stack level and a few prescribed cominations at the base level.
 User also has the option to choose number of k-folds, whether to perform bootstrapping on the training data for the base estimators, and whether to add the original data to the stack layer input.

+See SLC_demo.ipynb for example of SuperLearner applied to the [Fashion MNIST dataset](https://www.kaggle.com/zalando-research/fashionmnist).

 SuperLearnerClassifier() parameters are: